avocadodefi/quilibrium-NODE-AUTO-INSTALLER/README.md

 ./autoisetup.sh

 Follow any on-screen prompts to complete the setup.
-Confirm the Pink Screen by pressing Enter when prompted.
+Confirm the Pink Screen by pressing Enter if prompted.

 📘 Documentation
 For detailed instructions, troubleshooting, and more information about the Quilibrium Node, please refer to our comprehensive documentation.